pablopetr/javascript-study/nodejs/expressjs/README.md

 [The first](./index.js#L1) line is importing express library from node_modules.
 Express is not a library, it's a framework, a set of libraries with a context to help us to solve some problems and with a proprosal.  [```` const app = express() ````](./index.js#L2) is creating and starting the express application, storing this application in [````app ````](./index.js#L2) variable.

 ### Routes
 [Line 5](./index.js#L5) is creating a route.
 When you access http://localhost:8080 you are accessing the route "/", it's the first route.
 In this line, we are creating this route, to receive and return a response when the client access the "/" route.
-In [line 7]((./index.js#L7)), we are sending a response with a text.
-If you access http://localhost:8080 you will se *Welcome home!* text.
+In [line 7](./index.js#L7), we are sending a response with a text.
+If you access http://localhost:8080 you will se *"Welcome home!"* text.

 ### Request
-In [line 17]((./index.js#L17)), I am declarating a route callled *hello* with a parameter requirement.
+In [line 17](./index.js#L17), I am declarating a route callled *hello* with a parameter requirement.
 I am defining this parameter as *name*.
 When you access https://localhost:8080/hello/your_name, this requisition in your web browser will send *your_name* as a parameter, and the application will receive in ````req ````attribute.
 Using ```` req.params.name ```` the server will be able to access this attribute.

-In [line 21]((./index.js#L21)), our server is receiving a parameter called *name*.
+In [line 21](./index.js#L21), our server is receiving a parameter called *name*.
 In this case, we are using *?*.
 This *?* is making this parameter *name* optional.
 If you access https://localhost:8080/bye the web browser will show *Bye*, if you access https://localhost:8080/bye/john the web browser will show *Bye John*

 ### Response
-In [line 18]((./index.js#L18)), after receive the parameter *name* the server is returning a response, using a string *Hello* and the request parameter *name*.
+In [line 18](./index.js#L18), after receive the parameter *name* the server is returning a response, using a string *Hello* and the request parameter *name*.
 We are able to receive multiple parameters through the route function request, and manipulate all of these in our business rules or response.

 ### Query Params
 Query params are optional parameters passing through URL like this https://www.google.com/search?q=smile.
 In this case, we are acessing https://www.google.com in route *search* passing *smile* value to *q* parameter.
 In google search, *q* is a query param.
 You can concatenate many words in query params using *+* character.
 If you access this, you will see a yellow funny smile.